Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 Crosstracker nginx configuration
 --------------------------------

-The nginx custome configuration file for the crosstracker plugin must be deleted.
+The nginx custom configuration file for the crosstracker plugin must be deleted.
 To do this, you have to delete the file ``/etc/nginx/conf.d/tuleap-plugins/crosstracker.conf`` and restart the nginx service.